 - Symptoms & Signs

 Things to know about bird flu (avian flu)

 - Bird flu (avian flu or avian influenza) refers to strains of influenza that primarily affect wild and domesticated birds but can occasionally and sporadically infect humans.
 Bird flu is named with H or N depending on the proteins found on the surface of the virus.

 - Although bird flu is contagious and spreads easily among birds, it is uncommon for it to be transmitted to humans.

 - In the late 1990s, a new strain of bird flu arose which was unusually severe ("highly pathogenic"), resulting in the deaths of hundreds of millions of birds, including poultry.

 - Risk factors for people to contract bird flu include association with birds and poultry farms and bird feces.
 There have been isolated cases of human-to-human transmission.

-- Definitive diagnosis requires identification of the viral strain by immunological tests.
+- Definitive diagnosis requires the identification of the viral strain by immunological tests.

 - Treatment may include antiviral medication and often requires intensive supportive care.